TurboGears/tg2docs/docs/building_docs.rst

 First, we setup the virtualenv and install the Turbogears 2.1 development branch, after first downloading it using Mercurial_.
-I include a step for installing mercurial, which you can skip if you already have it.
+I include a step for installing Mercurial, which you can skip if you already have it.

 Below, we chose to use the name "tgdocs" for our virtualenv directory, and used a subdirectory under that "src" for our work directory.